Agilefreaks/n8n-nodes-kafka-ssl/README.md

 # n8n-nodes-kafka-ssl

 This repo adds support for connecting to a Kafka Cluster with SSL certificates.
+The code is based on the work of https://github.com/cylabr on this https://github.com/n8n-io/n8n/pull/6398, plus some additional configuration.

 ## Setup